truecharts/website/docs/manual/helm/guides/add-ingress.md

 ## How-To setup

-To setup ingress add the following section to the values.yaml manually and adapt where needed:
+To setup ingress add the following minimal section to the values.yaml manually, update the required rows, and adapt where needed:

 ```
 ingress:
   main:
     enabled: true
     hosts:
       - host: chart-example.local
-          paths:
-            - path: /
-              pathType: Prefix
-              overrideService:
-                name: main
-                port: 80
     tls:
       - hosts:
          - chart-example.local
-        secretName: chart-example-tls
 ```

-This can be expanded by adding "integrations" with cert-manager and/or homepage, for example:
+This can be expanded by adding "integrations" with cert-manager, and/or homepage, for example:

 ```
 ingress:
   main:
     enabled: true
     hosts:
       - host: chart-example.local
-          paths:
-            - path: /
-              pathType: Prefix
-              overrideService:
-                name: main
-                port: 80
     tls:
       - hosts:
           - chart-example.local
         secretName: chart-example-tls
     integrations:
       certManager: